PierceNguyen/cse15l-lab-reports/index.md

 [user@sahara ~/lecture1]$
 ```

-With two valid files given:
+With more than one valid file given:
 ```
 [user@sahara ~/lecture1]$ cat README Hello.java
 To use this program: